-A final category of compliance mechanisms is nuclear weapons test bans.
+A final category of compliance mechanisms is nuclear weapons test ban treaties.
 The early efforts were led by the nuclear powers.
 In accepting limitations on testing, the nuclear powers accepted as a common goal "an end to the contamination of the environment by radioactive substances."
 Efforts to achieve a test ban agreement involved complex technical problems of verification and the difficulties of reconciling deep-seated differences in approach to arms control and security.
 The uneven progress of the negotiations also reflected fluctuations in East-West political relationships.
 As knowledge of the nature and effects of fallout increased, and as it became apparent that no region would be untouched by radioactive debris, the issue of continued nuclear tests drew increased public attention.
 Apprehension was expressed about the possibility of a cumulative contamination of the environment and of resultant genetic damage.
+As a result, the idea of a comprehensive test ban treaty gained support.